-This online course satisfies the training requirements for the OSHA 29 CFR § 1910.146 Permit-required Confined Spaces Standard.
+This online course satisfies the training requirements for the OSHA 29 CFR § 1910.146 Permit-required and Non-permit Confined Spaces Standard.

 Who must take this course?

-This training is required for persons supervising confined space entry, employees entering and working within a confined space, and those persons tasked with assisting with the entry, but not actually entering themselves.
+This training is required for persons supervising confined space entry, entrants - employees entering and working within a confined space, and attendants - those persons tasked with assisting with the entry, but not actually entering themselves.

 It will take a MINIMUM of 2 hours to complete this online course.
 The student may log on and off as needed.
 A bookmark will be set so when they log back in they will return to where they left off.

-Upon successful completion each student will have immediate access to a OSHA Permit required Confined Space Entry Training printable certificate and wallet card.
+Upon successful completion each student will have immediate access to a OSHA Confined Space Entry Training printable certificate and wallet card.